aws-samples/tgb-alb-multiple-eks-clusters/README.md

 ## Prerequisites

-- A client machine which has access to AWS and Kubernetes API server.
+- A machine which has access to AWS and Kubernetes API server.
 - You need the following tools on the client machine.
 	- [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
    	- [eksctl](https://eksctl.io/installation/)